Toloka/docs/en/_includes/unwanted-text.md

       {% include [collect-personal-data](../guide/_includes/toloka-requester-source/id-toloka-requester-source/collect-personal-data.md) %}

+    - To learn how to select a legal basis and/or to determine a data processing purpose for your project, you may read these [instructions](../guide/concepts/personal-data-processing.md) (hereinafter – the “Instructions”).
+Please be informed that the information presented herein and in the Instructions should not be taken as legal advice.
+We recommend that you seek legal advice on what you need to do to comply with the requirements of the applicable privacy legislation.

-      If your tasks contain personal information, then pseudonymize, anonymize or remove it before transmitting to Toloka.
+    - If your tasks contain personal information, then pseudonymize, anonymize or remove it before transmitting to Toloka.
 For example, you can cover up people's faces in photos, cut out the document fields that are filled, and change the pitch of the voice in speech recordings.

     - Make Tolokers take pictures or videos of people on the street, cars, and other vehicles with licence plates.
 In accordance with Section 3.5 of the [User Agreement]({{ useragreement }}), such tasks are prohibited.
 If you're launching field tasks, mention this in the instructions for Tolokers and specify the purpose of collecting information (for example, monitoring prices or checking a company's business hours).
 If the responses you receive contain photos or videos that violate the terms of Section 3.5 of the [User Agreement]({{ useragreement }}), don't use them.
 However, you can ask Tolokers to take a selfie or a video of themselves.